-One of the first steps that should be taken is to make a will, which expresses the Retired Soldier's desires for the distribution of an estate.
-A private attorney or a military legal assistance attorney should prepare a will.
+First, you should prepare a will, which expresses your desires for the distribution of your estate.
+A private attorney or a military legal assistance attorney should prepare your will.
 It is wise to use witnesses who live in the community and whose addresses are fairly permanent.
-An executor should be chosen who would be available to administer the estate and who qualifies under applicable State laws.

-A will should be kept in a safe, known, and easily accessible place.
+Choose an executor who will be available to administer your estate and who qualifies under applicable State laws.
+Keep your will in a safe, known, and easily accessible place.
 The Department of the Army does not maintain a repository for wills.
 Estates can be settled faster if the will is retained locally.